 The question is what does one believe in?
 Human beings are fragile, delicate beings.
 We need a personal belief system.
-For a lot of people it is religion.
-For some it is their work.
+For a lot of people, it is religion.
+For some, it is their work.
 Or family.
 Or the love of their life.
-Object or person regardless, these are symbols of belief….our physical representations of the things that we hold true and which form the struct of our lives.
+Object or person regardless, these are symbols of belief….our physical representations of the things that we hold true and which form the structure of our lives.
 Some people don’t use symbols…I like concepts, call me an abstract thinker.
 I feel fettered by physical objects and that includes human bodies.

-Now belief systems…such very important things they are that they bear the load of our desicions, we are ready to kill over them.
+Now belief systems…such very important things they are that they bear the load of our decisions, we are ready to kill over them.
 Every belief system has its axioms.
-An axiom, in mathematics is defined as a fundamental assumption, which cannot be proved except by the system which is built upon it.
+An axiom, in mathematics, is defined as a fundamental assumption, which cannot be proved except by the system which is built upon it.
 Something like 0<1, which everyone takes as gospel truth.
-That is the foundation to mathematics and while in its loftier realms, there is inquiry about this assumption and what if it weren’t true….people have explored alternate logic structures.
-But….all of these structures fall within the realm of mathematics, which itself stands of the foundation of such axioms.
+That is the foundation of mathematics and while in its loftier realms, there is an inquiry about this assumption and what if it weren’t true….people have explored alternate logic structures.
+But….all of these structures fall within the realm of mathematics, which itself stands as the foundation of such axioms.
 Hence, you need to believe an axiom for the system built upon it to work for you.
 You can question it but you run the risk of destroying your entire belief system.

 If I choose to believe that the movement of planetary bodies can influence my behaviour, astrology works for me.
 Well and why not?
 It connects to the theory of planetary energies that influence ocean tides, the temperament of canine animals and even fertility cycles.